 Your payments provider might have an outsized impact on your business.
 That’s why the more factors you take into consideration, the less likely it is that you’ll have to change the gateway later.

 This brings us to the next part — things to consider when choosing a payment gateway.

-Just like with other decisions regarding the future of your startup, you can’t just pick a payment gateway randomly.
+Just like with other decisions regarding the future of your startup, at the fintech app development stage you can’t just pick a payment gateway randomly.
 There’s a definite list of factors that you should account for before choosing the gateway that will fully cover all your business needs.

 I’m going to discuss the types of payment gateways, security and design features, as well as pricing and acceptable payment methods.